-How to Prepare for Date Night Without the Kids
+How to Plan a Date Night Without kids

 You too can enjoy such a date night if you are willing to prepare beforehand.
 All it takes is a little bit of time and effort to make sure all goes well for your children, their sitter, and most of all, you.

 I would start here.
 For us, it was pretty simple.
 One of the three grandparents offered to watch the children, and we accepted.
 We also have an abundance of family members who have volunteered to watch the children.

 For some parents, however, it might be a matter of hiring someone outside of the family.
 Do you know any responsible, reliable teenagers?
 If not, ask your friends for recommendations.
 Often times you can find sitters from local colleges (those with early childhood majors tend to like babysitting) or from sites like Care.com which provide information like reviews, references and even background checks.

 Be sure that the sitter you choose is responsible, reliable and good with children (I can’t emphasize responsible and reliable enough!).

 Choose a Good Time